JP Morgan Chase & Co

 In the late 1990s, J.P.
 Morgan emerged as one of the United States largest banks, owing to its dominance in debt and equity securities underwriting.
 However, the bank lacked a strong position in commercial and investment banking.
 In 1998, the bank made public its intentions of merging with another bank to expand its list of offered services.

 Some of the potential candidates for the merger included Credit Suisse, Deutsche Bank AG, Goldman Sachs, and Chase Manhattan.
 In 2000, Chase Manhattan also announced that it was looking to merge with a US bank in a bid to strengthen its investment banking business.
 J.P.
 Morgan and Chase Manhattan Bank agreed to a merger, and the two companies formed JPMorgan Chase and Co.
-Through the new company, both banks strengthened their service offerings and added more services such as investment banking, retail banking, asset management, commercial banking, private banking and private equity.
+Through the new company, both banks strengthened their service offerings and added more services such as investment banking, retail banking, asset management, commercial banking, private banking, and private equity.

 JPMorgan Chase and Co. is organized into four business segments.
 The segments include:

 The consumer and community banking division provides services to its clients through its branches, ATMs, online, mobile, and telephone banking.
-The division works through its three segments, i.e., consumer and business banking, mortgage banking, and card, commerce solutions, and auto.
+The division works through its three segments, consumer and business banking, mortgage banking, and card, commerce solutions, and auto.
 The consumer and business banking segment offers deposit, investment products and services to consumers, and cash management, deposit, and payment solutions to small and medium enterprises.
 The mortgage banking division provides residential mortgages, home equity loans, and mortgage servicing.
 The card, commerce solutions, and auto segment issues credit cards, merchant payment solutions, auto loans and leases, and student loans.

 The corporate and investment bank division provides a range of investment banking, market making, prime brokerage, treasury and securities products, and other services to global corporations, governments, financial institutions, municipalities, and individual investors.
 The services are offered through the banking and the market and investor services segments of this division.
-Banking entails advising investors on corporate strategy and structure, capital raising in equity and debt markets, treasury services, loan origination and servicing as well as a range of investment products and services.
+Banking entails advising investors on corporate strategy and structure, capital raising in equity and debt markets, treasury services, loan origination and servicing, as well as a range of investment products and services.
 Market and investor services comprise risk management solutions, prime brokerage, securities services, and securities lending products for asset managers and investment funds.

 The commercial banking division provides financial solutions such as treasury services, asset management, and investment banking.
 It also provides financing to real estate investors and property owners.
-The division comprises specialists and financial experts who offer industry knowledge to financial institutions, non-profit organizations, multinational corporations, and governments.
+The division includes specialists and financial experts who offer industry knowledge to financial institutions, non-profit organizations, multinational corporations, and governments.

 The asset and wealth management division offers investment management across different asset classes such as equities, money market funds, and fixed income.
 For clients with multi-asset investment needs, the division provides solutions to clients’ investment needs.
 Other services offered in this division include retirement planning, brokerage, and banking services.
 The typical clients for this division comprise high-to-ultra high net worth investors, institutions, and retail investors.

+Thank you for reading CFI’s guide to JP Morgan Chase & Co.
 CFI is a leading provider of financial modeling courses for investment banking professionals.
 To help you advance your career, check out these additional resources below: